Cilvaringz: Once Upon A Time In Shaolin

+Photo of the Wu-Tang Clan in 2004.
+Cilvaringz is the third person standing from the right.

 In 2014, Cilvaringz and RZA announced the release of Once Upon a Time in Shaolin, a Wu-Tang Clan album that was recorded in secret over a period of six years and of which only one single copy exists.

 On May 3, 2015, the album sold to controversial pharmaceutical entrepreneur Martin Shkreli for a reported two million dollars, making it the most expensive musical work ever sold in the history of music.
 Martin Shkreli's identity as the buyer was kept secret until Bloomberg News revealed his identity in November 2016.
 When Martin Shkreli was arrested for securities fraud allegations a few weeks later the FBI was prompted to tweet about the album's fate.
 It became the FBI's most liked and most retweeted tweet.

+The Disciple documentary

+In January 2026, a documentary film about Cilvaringz's career and life titled The Disciple, directed by British filmmaker Joanna Natasegara, premiered in Sundance Film Festival.
+The film follows and documents Cilvaringz's role in the creation of the Wu-Tang Clan’s one-copy album Once Upon a Time in Shaolin.
+It follows his journey from a huge Wu-Tang fan in the Netherlands to becoming the first non-American affiliate of the Wu-Tang Clan.
+The documentary focuses on the conception, production, and sale of Once Upon a Time in Shaolin, an album cited as the most expensive and most controversial work of music.

 Film

 Cilvaringz played a small role in the movie Shouf Shouf Habibi.
 He also appeared in the theme song of the movie.